-Custom Punchouts: Rivets & Dials
+Custom Punchouts: Screws & Dials

 Screws come as two pieces that twist together to hold 2-3 layers of chipboard.